On-Site Interpreting Services

 ::: Conference and Convention Interpreting Services

-Anderson Interpreting Service provides skilled interpreters for conferences and conventions.
+National Interpreting Service provides skilled interpreters for conferences and conventions.
 We understand the longevity of conferences and conventions vary – so we provide multiple options for setup of interpret teams.
-For your conferences, Anderson Interpreting Service has the experience needed to coordinate difficult schedules and large format plans that include participation of any number of certified sign language interpreters you may need.
+For your conferences, National Interpreting Service has the experience needed to coordinate difficult schedules and large format plans that include participation of any number of certified sign language interpreters you may need.

 ::: Educational Interpreting Services